Oiuhukt/ecuadorcausa/caus1.md

 [^16]: En el original "We say, for example, that  a certain statement is exaggerated or vague or bald, a description  somewhat rough or misleading or not very good, an account rather  general or too concise."

+[^21]: No puedo discutir a detalle las diferentes teorías de la verdad, pero refiero al lector a

 Esto es para hacer un commit